• About

 Even though Lahaina town was largely destroyed, there are still businesses that survived.
 There are also towns north of Lahaina were not damaged by the fires such as Ka’anapali, Napili, Honokowai, and Kapalua.

-Some of my favorite West Maui restaurants have reopened in new locations!
-These businesses are going to need a lot of support, so it’s definitely worth it to put a visit to a few on your itinerary.
+Some of my favorite Lahaina restaurants survived and some have reopened in new locations!
+These businesses need our support, so it’s definitely worth it to put a visit to a few on your itinerary.
+Here are a few to check out:

 West Maui’s residents are still recovering and figuring out how to move forward.
 If you choose to visit West Maui on an upcoming visit, please remember to be respectful and kind!